|

 – Health

 Your health is another important factor in determining how much life insurance you need.
-If you have any health conditions that could shorten your life expectancy, you may need more life insurance.
+You may need more life insurance if you have any health conditions that could shorten your life expectancy.

 – Lifestyle